Title

 Private schools are prohibited from charging interest on unpaid tuition fees unless explicitly stated in the enrollment contract, reinforcing the state's commitment to accessible education.

-• Interest on unpaid tuition fees may only be charged if it is explicitly stated in the enrollment contract.
+• Interest on unpaid tuition fees is allowed only when it is expressly stipulated in the enrollment contract.

 Analyze Cases Smarter, Faster